DVLO: Deep Visual-LiDAR Odometry with Local-to-Global Feature Fusion and Bi-Directional Structure Alignment: Experiment

 \subsection{Ablation Study}

 In this section, extensive ablation studies are conducted to assess the significance of our designed components.

 \textbf{Without Local Fuser.} We remove the Local Fuser module from our network and directly fuse the image and point features using the Global Fuser module.
 The results in \cref{tab:ablationl} show that the performance of our model drops significantly without Local Fuser.
-This demonstrates the importance of the Local Fuser module, since local point-to-pixel correspondences can merge more fine-grained features from different modalities.
+This demonstrates the importance of the Local Fuser module since local point-to-pixel correspondences can merge more fine-grained features from different modalities.

 \textbf{Without Global Fuser.} We remove the Global Fuser module and directly use the local fused features for pose estimation.
-Results in \cref{tab:ablationl} demonstrate that the limited receptive field of the Local Fuser module can not enable sufficient global information interaction.
+Results in \cref{tab:ablationl} demonstrate that the limited receptive field of the Local Fuser module can not enable sufficient global information interaction, which leads to about 13.4\% higher $t_{rel}$ and 14.6\% higher $r_{rel}$.
 The global modeling ability of Global Fuser can help to recognize outliers that are harmful to pose regression \cite{Liu_2023_ICCV}.

 \textbf{Local Fusion Strategy.} We compare the performance of different local fusion strategies.
 The results in \cref{tab:local stratrgy} show that our clustering-based local fusion strategy outperforms the convolution-based \cite{huang2020epnet} and attention-based \cite{liu2021swin} strategy in accuracy.
 Also, clustering-based fusion has a gratifying efficiency, where the total inference time is slightly higher than convolution-based fusion and half of attention-based fusion methods.